Log in

 Judging will be conducted by the HDC SETAC Board of Directors and will be based on the submitted materials.

-RESEARCH (Poster) AWARDS: Abstracts should be received by early enough to be included in the agenda.
+RESEARCH (Platform and Poster) AWARDS: Abstracts should be received by early enough to be included in the agenda.
 Priority will be given to abstracts submitted by this abstract due date.
 Students are encouraged to submit abstracts for talks as well, but a poster must also be displayed to be eligible for student research awards.

 As timing permits, students should be prepared to give a brief overview (2-3 minutes) of their research poster in a “rapid-fire” session to the attendees of the student poster social.